Dierk/MittieWiki/README.md

 and readability of the code.

 This is a spare-time pet project, which has no roadmap and no promised features and milestones whatsoever.
-Feel to use it to your liking but do *not expect any support* from my side.
+Feel free to use it to your liking but do _not expect any support_ from my side.

 General concept
 ---------------